Club members may enter the club property at any time during the year,

 The club house is used for meetings and shooting events and is

 operational during the summer and fall.
-Rooms in the building include
+During the winter season the

-a large meeting room, a kitchen, two bathrooms, and a storage room.
+building include a large meeting room, a kitchen, two bathrooms, and a

-club house.
-The combination to lock on the door is provided with
+combination to lock on the door is provided with membership.

 The pistol pit is located to the west of the covered firing line.
 This